swiftlang/swift-evolution/proposals/nnnn-actors.md

 ## Detailed design

-### Actor classes
+### Actors

-A class can be declared as an actor class using the `actor` modifier:
+An actor type can be declared with the `actor` keyword:

 ```
 /// Declares a new type BankAccount
-actor class BankAccount {
+actor BankAccount {
   // ...
 }
 ```

-Each instance of the actor class represents a unique actor.
+Each instance of the actor represents a unique actor.
+The term "actor" can be used to refer to either an instance or the type; where necessary, one can refer to the "actor instance" or "actor type" to disambiguate.

-An actor class may only inherit from another actor class.
-A non-actor class may only inherit from another non-actor class.
+An actor may only inherit from another actor.
+A non-actor may only inherit from another non-actor.

-> **Rationale**: Actor classes enforce state isolation, but non-actor classes do not.
-If an actor class inherits from a non-actor class (or vice versa), part of the actor's state would not be covered by the actor-isolation rules, introducing the potential for data races on that state.
+> **Rationale**: Actors enforce state isolation, but non-actors do not.
+If an actor inherits from a non-actor (or vice versa), part of the actor's state would not be covered by the actor-isolation rules, introducing the potential for data races on that state.

-As a special exception described in the complementary proposal [Concurrency Interoperability with Objective-C](https://github.com/DougGregor/swift-evolution/blob/concurrency-objc/proposals/NNNN-concurrency-objc.md), an actor class may inherit from `NSObject`.
+As a special exception described in the complementary proposal [Concurrency Interoperability with Objective-C](https://github.com/DougGregor/swift-evolution/blob/concurrency-objc/proposals/NNNN-concurrency-objc.md), an actor may inherit from `NSObject`.

-By default, the instance methods, properties, and subscripts of an actor class are actor-isolated to the actor instance.
-This is true even for methods added retroactively on an actor class via an extension, like any other Swift type.
+By default, the instance methods, properties, and subscripts of an actor are actor-isolated to the actor instance.
+This is true even for methods added retroactively on an actor via an extension, like any other Swift type.

 ```
 extension BankAccount {